awsdocs/elb-application-load-balancers-user-guide/doc_source/listener-authenticate-users.md

 payload = jwt.decode(encoded_jwt, pub_key, algorithms=['ES256'])
 ```

+**Considerations**
++ These examples do not cover how to validate the signature of the issuer with the signature in the token\.
-Note that standard libraries are not compatible with padding that is included in the Application Load Balancer authentication token in JWT format\.
++ Standard libraries are not compatible with the padding that is included in the Application Load Balancer authentication token in JWT format\.

 ## Timeout<a name="timeout"></a>